 Endodontic services focus on the insides of teeth.
 These services work to save damaged or decayed teeth by repairing or replacing the soft inner tissue, called the pulp.
-Endodontics also help maintain the health of the roots of teeth and the "canals" they run through.
-We pay 70% of the allowable expense for these services after you pay your deductible.
+Endodontics also help maintain the health of the roots of your teeth and the "canals" they run through.
+We pay 70 percent of the allowable expense for these services after you pay your deductible.

-> Procedures for pulpal and root canal treatment
+- Procedures for pulpal and root canal treatment

 - For anterior, bicuspid and molar teeth (except wisdom teeth).

-- > Pulp exposure treatment
+- Pulp exposure treatment

-- > Therapeutic pulpotomy
+- \geq Therapeutic pulpotomy

-- For primary (baby) and permanent (adult) teeth.
+- For primary (baby) and permanent (adult) teeth. •

 - Pulpal debridement

-- For primary (baby) and permanent (adult) teeth.
+- For primary (baby) and permanent (adult) teeth. ٠

-- > Apicoectomy and retrograde filling
+- \geq Apicoectomy and retrograde filling

 - For anterior (front) teeth.

 - > Apexification

 - For apical closures of anterior permanent teeth.

 - Procedures to prepare canal

-- Removal of post, pin, old root canal filing material.
+- Removal of post, pin, old root canal filling material. ٠

-- > Treatment with resorbable material
+- \geq Treatment with resorbable material

-- Covered if the entire root is present at treatment.
+- Covered if the entire root is present at treatment. •

 - Direct pulp capping

 - Covered as part of a restoration, not covered as a separate treatment.